close

 📍 Address: Avenue Paul Poret 13, 14114 Ver-sur-Mer, France

-🕒 Hours: Accessible freely throughout the year.
+🕒 Opening hours: Accessible freely throughout the year.

-💶 Prices: Free entry – €3.50 is required for parking (per day)
+💶 Prices: Free admission – €3.50 is required for parking (per day)

-ℹ️ More info: www.britishnormandymemorial.org
+ℹ️ More information: www.britishnormandymemorial.org

 ```